kujaw/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+One potential shortcoming is that lines are not stable enough.
+That's probably caused by treshold values used to compute Canny edge algorithm.
+There are too many random edges which are later recognized as lines.
+The soulution would be to raise tresholds of Canny edge detection to get rid of some random edges.
+There will be some frames where lines are not recognized - in that case I could draw lines using previously saved averaged values.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to use some more reliable smoothing algorithm, like RANSAC.

-Another potential improvement could be to ...